-The University of Utah Hospital is a level I trauma center that serves critical and acute care patients in 490 beds, and is a referral hospital for a 5-state region.
-Over 100 FTEs of pharmacy staff serve the patients of University Hospital, and the residents are a part of patient care and multi-disciplinary teams.
-The Huntsman Cancer Institute also serves patients with 100 inpatient beds, an infusion center, and several clinics.
+University of Utah Health is the only academic medical center in the intermountain west with 5 hospitals, 16 community pharmacies supporting 12 community health centers.
+The University of Utah Hospital is a level I trauma center that serves critical and acute care patients with 806 total beds, including the Huntsman Cancer Institute (HCI) and is a referral hospital for a 5-state region.
+There are almost 400 pharmacy staff within the department who serve the patients of University Hospital and HCI, and the residents are a part of patient care and multi-disciplinary teams.
+The HCI also serves patients with an infusion center and several clinics.
 Clinics at the hospital and surrounding communities serve patients with pharmacy care both through retail pharmacies, MTM services, thrombosis services, and clinic-based services.
 The University Health Care system also includes a Drug Information Service.
-The University of Utah Adult Cystic Fibrosis Center is accredited by the Cystic Fibrosis Foundation and provides care for 250 adult's patients throughout a 5-state region (Utah, Idaho, Montana, Nevada, Wyoming).
-The University of Utah Adult Cystic Fibrosis Center is also a designated Therapeutics Development Network (TDN) center with demonstrated expertise in clinical research, recruit study participants and conduct clinical trials.
-The University of Utah College of Pharmacy is ranked in the top ten Colleges of Pharmacy in the United States.
+The University of Utah Adult CF is accredited by the CF Foundation and provides care for 385 adult's patients throughout a 5-state region (Utah, Idaho, Montana, Nevada, Wyoming).
+The University of Utah Adult CF Center is also a designated Therapeutics Development Network (TDN) center with demonstrated expertise in clinical research, recruit study participants and conduct clinical trials.
+The University of Utah College of Pharmacy is ranked in the top fifteen Colleges of Pharmacy in the United States.
 The College's vision is to carry out its academic and service missions through pharmaceutical education programs which are nationally recognized for teaching and learning innovations; research which is recognized by peer-review for its excellence; and service/outreach programs which are valued by the various constituencies of the College.
-It is envisioned that the College will serve as a focus for academic leadership for the profession of pharmacy in Utah, and will contribute to the state's economy through technology transfer.
+It is envisioned that the College will serve as a focus for academic leadership for the profession of pharmacy in Utah and will contribute to the state's economy through technology transfer.

 Highlights of Experience

-Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
-Residents must have completed or be on track to complete an accredited PGY-1 pharmacy residency program to apply.
-Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within the first 90 days of the start of the program year.
-Candidates must be eligible to work in the United States prior to July 1st (the UUH program does not sponsor visas).
+Candidates must graduate from an ACPE-accredited pharmacy program with a Doctor of Pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
+Residents must have completed an accredited PGY1 pharmacy residency program.
+Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
+The University of Utah Pharmacy residency programs do not sponsor visas.

 Recruitment and Selection